ibm-cloud-docs/databases-for-postgresql/dashboard-settings.md

 #### Scaling via the UI

-Adjust the slider to raise or lower the resource allocated to your service.
+Adjust the slider to raise or lower the resources allocated to your service.
 Click **Scale** button to trigger the rescaling and return to the dashboard overview.

 #### Scaling via the API

 Use the `https://api.{region}.databases.cloud.ibm.com/v4/ibm/deployments/{id}/groups` endpoint to see and manage your service's resources.
-Sending a `GET` request will return current resource infromation, including which resources are adjustable.
+Sending a `GET` request will return current resource group infromation, including which resources are adjustable.
 To scale, send a `PATCH` request with the group you are scaling, the resources you are scaling, and the new values for those resources in the body of the request.
 Examples are in the [API Reference](https://pages.github.ibm.com/compose/apidocs/apiv4doc-static.html#tag/Scaling)

 #### Scaling via the {{site.data.keyword.cloud_notm}} Databases CLI plug-in

-Use the command `ibmcloud dbs groups` to see current resource information for your service, including which resources are adjustable.
+Use the command `ibmcloud dbs deployment-groups` to see current resource information for your service, including which resource groups are adjustable.
+To scale any of the available resource groups use `ibmcloud dbs deployment-groups-set` command.

 ## Setting the admin Password